ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Localities

-Frosted Elfin was reported from a total of 29 towns between 1992 and 2010 (Map 26).
+Frosted Elfin was reported from a total of 37 towns between 1992 and 2013 (Map 26).
 This is more towns than were found during the Atlas years, and more than are shown on the 2007 NHESP map (NHESP Fact Sheet, 6/2007).
 The towns found in the three databases are not exactly the same.
-The 1986-90 Atlas had reports from at least four towns where MBC has no current records: Grafton, Medfield, Webster, and Wilmington.
-And NHESP has records from three towns which are not in the MBC database: Medford, Sharon and Tewksbury (NHESP Fact Sheet 6/2007).
-All in all, even if a few of the MBC or Atlas reports are misidentifications or occurrences that no longer exist, the evidence indicates that Frosted Elfin is fairly widespread in eastern Massachusetts.
+The 1986-90 Atlas had reports from three towns where MBC has no current records: Medfield, Webster and Wilmington, and NHESP has records from one town which is not in the MBC database: Tewksbury (NHESP Fact Sheet 6/2007).
+Still, even if a few of the MBC or Atlas reports are misidentifications or occurrences that no longer exist, the evidence indicates that Frosted Elfin is fairly widespread in eastern Massachusetts.

-On Martha’s Vineyard, Frosted Elfin is “inexplicably rare,” according to veteran observer Matt Pelikan and the recent checklist (Pelikan 2002, masslep post 5/15/2010).
-Only 1-2 have been reported occasionally from the state forest in Edgartown, and from Katama plains (max 2 on 5/22/2002 M Pelikan).
+On the island of Martha’s Vineyard, Frosted Elfin is “inexplicably rare,” according to veteran observer Matt Pelikan, author of the local checklist (masslep post 5/15/2010; Pelikan 2002).
+Only 1-2 have been reported occasionally from the state forest in Edgartown, and from Katama plains (e.g. 2 on 5/22/2002 M Pelikan).
 The scarcity is surprising given the seemingly suitable habitat and abundant food plant (Baptisia).
 One factor may be the frequent frost damage to wild indigo in the cold “frost bottoms” in early spring.
 MBC has no reports from Nantucket, nor did the Atlas, and there are no valid historical records.

-The comparative size of three colonies in eastern Massachusetts in 2004-5 can be gauged from the total numbers of adults observed throughout the flight period during Gene Albanese’s study (Albanese et al. 2007a).
+The comparative size of four colonies in eastern Massachusetts in 2004-5 can be gauged from the total numbers of adults observed throughout the flight period during Gene Albanese’s study (Albanese et al. 2007a).
 Total numbers ranged from 161 (2004) /183 (2005) at Gavins Pond Foxboro and 75 (2004)/ 90 (2005) at Crane WMA Falmouth, which were the larger colonies, compared to 10 (2004) /15(2005) at Noquochoke WMA Dartmouth.
-At Myles Standish SF, Albanese observed 29 (2004) /16 (2005) , but this represents only one localized colony.
-Observations by M. Nelson of the state NHESP at Myles Standish over the past ten years indicate that there are probably a number of small semi-isolated colonies comprising what is likely a large meta-population (M. Nelson, pers. com.
-2/25/2011)
+At Myles Standish SF, Albanese also observed 29 (2004)/16(2005), which were likely only one of several colonies at this site.
+Observations by M. Nelson of the state NHESP at Myles Standish over the past ten years indicate that there are probably a number of small semi-isolated colonies comprising what is a large meta-population (M. Nelson, pers com.
+2/25/2011).

 Broods and Flight Periods